Bleuje/dijkstra-image-seamer/README.md

 ### comments

+An openFrameworks app can be run with "make && make run" command at project root.

 I didn't invent the algorithm idea, I got it from my maths teacher in 2011 or 2012.

 This is a console-like use of openFrameworks, it works on an image filename specified at the beginning of the code.